intermine/im-docs/docs/system-requirements/software/perl.md

 $ cd git/intermine/perl
 ```

-Here there are three "distributions" of modules you may want to install:
+Here, there are three "distributions" of modules you may want to install:

 * InterMine-Model
 * InterMine-Item \(depends on InterMine::Model\)